United States–Venezuela relations: Presidency of Barack Obama

-Presidency of Donald Trump
+First presidency of Donald Trump

-The Trump administration's foreign policy regarding Venezuela was aimed at supporting Guaidó and isolating Maduro.
-They used these methods to achieve their goals:"sanctions and visa revocations on Maduro government officials and their families, broader sanctions on the economy and government".
+The First Trump administration's foreign policy regarding Venezuela was aimed at supporting Guaidó and isolating Maduro.
+They used these methods to achieve their goals: "sanctions and visa revocations on Maduro government officials and their families, broader sanctions on the economy and government".

 When the UN General Assembly voted to add Venezuela to the UN Human Rights Council in October 2019, US Ambassador to the United Nations Kelly Craft wrote: "I am personally aggrieved that 105 countries voted in favor of this affront to human life and dignity.
 It provides ironclad proof that the Human Rights Council is broken, and reinforces why the United States withdrew."
 Venezuela had been accused of withholding from the Venezuelan people humanitarian aid delivered from other nations, and of manipulating its voters in exchange for food and medical care.
 The council had been criticized regularly for admitting members who were themselves suspected of human rights violations.

 In January 2019, the possibility of U.S. military intervention in Venezuela was proposed by President Trump and other officials.
 U.S. allies and Members of Congress disagreed with the proposal of intervention.
-So the Trump Administration applied other alternatives to put Maduro under pressure.
+So the Trump administration applied other alternatives to put Maduro under pressure.

 President Donald Trump was hostile to the Maduro government.
 In 2020 the U.S. indicted Maduro and several other high government officials on narco-terrorism charges, offering a US$15 million reward for his capture.

 In May 2020, Two Americans, both former U.S. special forces soldiers were among the mercenaries captured during an unsuccessful invasion in Macuto, Venezuela.

 Halliburton, an American oil services company, was forced to cease operations in Venezuela in December 2020.

 Six American oil company representatives held in prison since 2017, known as the Citgo Six, were convicted of corruption in November 2021.

 On the last full day of his presidency, 19 January 2021, Donald Trump protected 145,000 Venezuelan citizens living in the U.S. from deportation for 18 months.

 Presidency of Joe Biden

 On 9 March 2021, President Joe Biden granted temporary protected status (TPS) to Venezuelan immigrants in the United States.

 On 5 March 2022, the U.S. sent a special envoy to Caracas for a rare face-to-face meeting with the Maduro government.
 On the agenda was the fate of six employees of PDVSA's Houston-based subsidiary Citgo, and three imprisoned U.S. servicemen.
-The plan by the Biden Administration is to replace Russian oil with direct deliveries from Venezuela.
+The plan by the Biden administration is to replace Russian oil with direct deliveries from Venezuela.
 According to the U.S. Energy Information Administration, the projected loss of oil imports from Russia due to sanctions in response to the invasion of Ukraine would be slightly below the amount Venezuela exported to the U.S. in 2018.

 On March 9, 2022, one of the Citgo Six was released following a meeting between US officials, including US Ambassador to Venezuela James B. Story, and Venezuelan President Nicolás Maduro.
 On October 1, 2022, the remaining five members of the Citgo Six were released following a prisoner exchange.